CiaranOMara/Contributing/docs/src/policy/biojulia_organisation.md

 1. Deciding the branching model used and how branches are protected.
 2. Reviewing pull requests, and issues for that package.
+3. To tag releases of a package at suitable points in the lifetime of the package.
-3. To be the first contact for new contributors, community members and maintainers.
+4. To be the first contact for new contributors, community members and maintainers.
-4. To uphold the [BioJulia code of conduct](@ref conduct_code), and report any incidents to a BioJulia [admin](@ref admin_members) member.
+5. To uphold the [BioJulia code of conduct](@ref conduct_code), and report any incidents to a BioJulia [admin](@ref admin_members) member.

-Dedicated maintainers hold Admin level access for any package(s) for which they are listed as a dedicated maintainer, and so new contributors to BioJulia should rest assured they will not be 'giving up' any package they decide to contribute, they shall remain that package's administrator.
+Dedicated maintainers hold admin level access for any package(s) for which they are listed as a dedicated maintainer, and so new contributors to BioJulia should rest assured they will not be 'giving up' any package they decide to contribute, they shall remain that package's administrator.